 Academic Librarians can offer help and guidance with using library resources, literature searching, managing your references and keeping up-to-date with your research topic.
 They are happy to provide one-to-one training sessions.
 To make an appointment contact the Academic Librarian for your subject area.

-The Library has got a large selection of books, both print and electronic, to support you research.
+The Library has a large selection of books, both print and electronic, to support you research.
 These can be found by using our LibrarySearch tool.
 LibrarySearch is a federated search engine that searches most of Abertay's resources in one easy search.
 It can be a a good place to start searching for journal articles as it will highlight individual databases that may be good for your research topic.
 The Resources A-Z lists all the electronic book collections and journal databases that the Library subscribes to.
 More information on using the library and its services can be found on the library pages Finding Resources.

-- Mantra - (Research Data Management Training).
+Mantra.
 This free online course by Edina is useful for postgraduate students who want to learn how to manage data collected during their research and practice with data analysis packages such as R, SPSS, NVivo or ArcGIS.
 Early career researchers who want to reflect on their current research data management practice and revise or devise plans for future research projects and funding bids may also find it useful.

-- Sign-up-Workshops for researchers - a series of workshops offered by the Librarians and IT trainers run throughout the year.
+Workshops.
+A series of workshops offered by the Librarians and IT trainers run throughout the year.

 Many online services including the journal databases subscribed to by Abertay allow you to setup an alerting service.
 This saves you from having to repeatedly search to find out if something new has been published in your research area.
 You can be notified by e-mail or RSS feed about new journal issues or about new articles which match your search criteria.
 See our guide on useful tools for Setting up alerts.